tommyconner96/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Foreach changes the original array, map creates a new array

 2. What is the difference between a function and a method?

+A method is a function that is also an object property.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.

+ 1. this refers to the global object
+  2. in a method, this refers to the owner of the method
+  3. in a constructor (using the 'new' keyword) it refers to the new instance
+  4. 'this refers to the invoker object (parent object). so if it is used as a method within that object it will refer to that object instead of the global object

 5. Why do we need super() in an extended class?

+It is used to call an objects parent.

 ## Project Set up